 Tim Brown – Hook Agency

 Effectively marketing a construction company online requires an overarching understanding of how your website, social media, and search engine traffic all play together.
 The general principles are as old as when the first service business passed the first brochure.
 It’s all about giving people the right information about your services, reasons to trust you, and showing some interest in them.
 This is the strategy.
 But yes, the way those things manifest themselves on your website, written content, and social media marketing – may be a bit different these days when doing construction company marketing.
 These are the tactics.
-You can’t just pass out 500 brochures to 100 prospects these days and expect to see a serious return, the print is dying – dead, or will just reach less individuals because it’s not the way most people make purchase decisions these days.
+You can’t just pass out 500 brochures to 100 prospects these days and expect to see a serious return, the print is dying – dead, or will just reach fewer individuals because it’s not the way most people make purchase decisions these days.
 You need to be available for them on Google – when they are searching for you, or someone like you.
 That’s why my number one strategy is building out content on your site and links to that content.

 BUILD OUT CONTENT ON YOUR SITE ABOUT YOUR CONSTRUCTION SERVICES, AND EARN LINKS TO THAT CONTENT ELSEWHERE ON THE INTERNET.